nholstein/opentitan.rs/BUILD.md

 # Exploring Cargo cross-builds

-These are notes containing the highlights of experimentation into ways to perform bare-metal linking and customization of the Cargo build process.
+These are notes recording results from experimentation into ways to perform bare-metal linking and customization of the Cargo build process.
-While Cargo is a powerful dependency manager and offers numerous features, its ability to perform customized linking as needed to run code on bare-meral OpenTitan `earlgrey` processors is intentionally limited.
+While Cargo is a powerful dependency manager and offers numerous features, its ability to perform customized linking as needed to run code on bare-meral OpenTitan `earlgrey` processors is intentionally limited and awaiting stabilization.

-Since there is no standardized way to link these binaries, multiple alternative exist, with tradeoffs and advantages between them.
+Since there is no standardized way to link these binaries, multiple alternatives exist, with tradeoffs and advantages between them.
 Of the ones I investigated, the only clear-cut advantage I discovered was that use of `global_asm!()` from within Rust was consistently simpler than using a separate assembly file.